Calistic/Weather-Pattern-Analysis/README.md

 # Hawaii Weather Analysis

 ## Purpose
 Manipulate Python dataframes, containing weather data, to determine if O'ahu is a good location to open a surf shop.
+- Use SQLalchemy with pandas to query data from a SQLite database
+- Use Flask to showcase results

 ## Differences between June and December Weather
 Temperature: